-- 7. Maintain and improve the quality of water within each river basin through the Texas Clean Rivers Program, a partnership focused on identifying, evaluating, and addressing water-quality issues utilizing a watershed management approach. - 8.
-Review applications and issue water-right permits in a timely manner, in accordance with state law, including the Prior Appropriation Doctrine. - 9.
-Assure that water-right ownership transfers accurately reflect the information provided by the owners. - 10.
+- 7. Maintain and improve the quality of water within each river basin through the Texas Clean Rivers Program.
+The program is a partnership focused on identifying, evaluating, and addressing water-quality issues utilizing a watershed management approach. - 8.
+Review applications and issue water right permits in a timely manner, and in accordance with state law, including the Prior Appropriation Doctrine. - 9.
+Assure that water right ownership transfers accurately reflect the information provided by the owners. - 10.
 Identify areas experiencing, or expected to experience within the next 50 years, critical groundwater problems, including shortages of surface water or groundwater, land subsidence resulting from groundwater withdrawal, and contamination of groundwater supplies. - 11.
-Provide timely, accurate, and efficient public outreach, education, and assistance for customers and stakeholders who are water-right owners, water-right-permit applicants, and water-well owners. - 12.
-Provide education, coordination, and enforcement of surface water diversions to prevent water from being wasted or used in excess of water rights within the jurisdiction of the four watermaster programs.
+Provide timely, accurate, and efficient public outreach, education, and assistance for customers and stakeholders who are water right owners, water right permit applicants, and water-well owners. - 12.
+Provide education, coordination, and enforcement of surface water diversions to prevent water from being used in excess of water rights within the jurisdiction of the four watermaster programs. - 13.
+Review applications and issue water quality discharge permits in accordance with state law, including the federally delegated Texas Pollutant Discharge Elimination System (TPDES) Program.

-- 13. Review applications and issue water quality discharge permits in accordance with state law, including the federally delegated Texas Pollutant Discharge Elimination System (TPDES) Program. - 14.
-Administer an expedited and streamlined Reclaimed Water Program, which allows beneficial reuse of wastewater, resulting in a reduction of pollutants discharged to surface waters. - 15.
+- 14. Administer an expedited and streamlined Reclaimed Water Program, which allows beneficial reuse of wastewater, resulting in a reduction of pollutants discharged to surface waters. - 15.
 Continue to establish Texas Surface Water Quality Standards (TSWQS) to protect designated uses for water bodies, assess the condition of water quality, and establish permitting limits. - 16.
 Assess surface water quality in Texas' water bodies to identify whether they meet established TSWQS.
 Monitor ambient water quality and manage surface water quality data.
-The data is used to assess environmental conditions through a variety of activities, such as assessing water quality, establishing sciencebased wastewater permit limits, and developing watershed-based plans. - 17.
+The data is used to assess environmental conditions through a variety of activities, such as assessing water quality, establishing science-based wastewater permit limits, and developing watershed-based plans. - 17.
 Develop and implement watershed-based plans-such as Total Maximum Daily Loads (TMDLs), associated TMDL Implementation Plans, and Watershed Protection Plans-that are designed to protect and restore surface water quality. - 18.
 Protect and restore the health and productivity of the bays and estuaries while supporting continued economic growth and public use. - 19.
 Conduct special studies to gather data and address site-specific water-quality issues. - 20.
 Coordinate Texas' groundwater protection programs by facilitating the Texas Groundwater Protection Committee. - 21.
 Conduct performance reviews of groundwater conservation district management plans when necessary to protect groundwater resources. - 22.
 Regulate activities that have the potential to pollute the Edwards Aquifer and the connected surface waters entering the aquifer. - 23.
-Upon delegation from the EPA, review and process permit applications for discharges of produced water, hydrostatic test water, and gas-plant effluent into surface water in this state resulting from certain oil and gas activities as stated in HB 2771, 86th Legislative Session.
+Review and process permit applications for discharges of produced water, hydrostatic test water, and gas-plant effluent into surface water in this state resulting from certain oil and gas activities. - 24.
+Determine compliance with state and federal regulations in the TPDES program by providing water-quality compliance monitoring in response to self-reported data that treatment facilities record on discharge monitoring reports.
+These reports summarize wastewater analytical results from samples collected at the facilities.
+Evaluate compliance with applicable permit reporting requirements and limits and initiate the appropriate level of enforcement action when necessary.
+Maintain the Integrated Compliance Information System-National Pollutant Discharge Elimination System (ICIS-NPDES) Database that includes data acquisition and data transfers for TPDES violations and enforcement action data to relay to EPA.